Carmel Higher Secondary School

-Carmel Higher Secondary School is a private Catholic secondary school for boys located at Ramanputhoor, in Nagercoil, in the Kanyakumari District, in the state of Tamil Nadu, India.
+Carmel Higher Secondary School is a century-old private Catholic secondary school for boys, located at Carmel Nagar, Ramanputhoor, in Nagercoil, in the Kanyakumari District, in the state of Tamil Nadu, India.

-The school was established in 1922 by the Carmelites of Quilon Diocese; and is now located on a 20 acre campus under the direction of the Jesuits.
+The school was established in 1922 by Bishop Aloysius Benziger of the Diocese of Quilon and is now located on a 20 acre campus.
+The school came under the Diocese of Kottar after its bifurcation on 26 May 1930 and is presently entrusted to the Jesuits for administrative management.

+The Diocese had its association with the Jesuits since 1540’s when the dedicated Spanish Missionary St. Francis Xavier (1506-1552), co-founder of the Society of Jesus set his foot on the soil of Kottar about 1500 years after the advent of St. Thomas in 52 A.D.